 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St. Joseph's Rawmarsh. (see notes 3&11) - 3.
+Catholic children who are resident in the parishes of the Immaculate Conception and Blessed Trinity, Wickersley. (see notes 3&11) - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
 Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 7.
 Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 8.
 Any other children.